 By playing the telephone-game (or chinese whispers) in class, a story you tell to the first person that they then need to tell forward to the next, will yield a completely different story (and facts) after it has traversed ten people.
 And thus an asset management strategy that is supposed to empower production, that is predicated on the deployment of ten levels of (bottom-heavy) diversification will be invalidated by people as smart as elementary scholars.

-The fantastic discovery my entrepreneurial analysis presents is that a more complete and systemic fix of our economy is steeped in fundamentals, and does not require the fuzzy logic deployed by hindsight laden economists endlessly tweaking the economic dials and feverishly applying a plethora of stimuli that cost us even more money.
+The fantastic discovery my entrepreneurial analysis yields is a more complete and systemic fix of our economy is steeped in fundamentals, and does not require the fuzzy logic deployed by hindsight laden economists endlessly tweaking the economic dials and feverishly applying a plethora of stimuli that cost us even more money.

 My discovery means that the performance of our economy can be made highly predictable again and can be deployed by change everyone can understand and believe in.